NoodleHJ/StockWeb/README.md

 # StockWeb

-This is a simple practice project of Angula.
+This is a simple practice project of Angular.
 Overall, I spawled the data from www.xueqiu.com and attemp to mock ther website.